brightway-lca/brightway2-data/docs/index.rst

 This is the documentation for Brightway2-data, part of the `Brightway2 <http://brightwaylca.org>`_ life cycle assessment framework.

-Surprisingly enough, Brightway2-data (abbreviated to bw2data in code) is the package the manages different types of data in Brightway2.
+Surprisingly enough, Brightway2-data (abbreviated to ``bw2data`` in code) is the package the manages different types of data in Brightway2.
 In general, Brightway2-data can save, load, process, validate, import and export different kinds of data.
 It also includes code to setup the data directory, query datasets, and normalize units.

 This page of the documentation covers the basic concepts in Brightway2-data.
-Documentation on querying, and import and export of data in different formats, are in separate sections.
+There is also detailed technical documentation, as well as separate sectiosn on querying and import and export of data in different formats.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 4

+   self
    querying
-   io
+   technical

 Other resources
 ---------------